darrenldl/blockyarchive/RSBX_SPECS.md

   - This applies to encoding, decoding, rescuing (showing does not generate any files)
   - This is mainly for in case the partial data is useful to the user

+## Block handling in general
+#### Block validity
+Block is valid if
+- Header can be parsed
+- CRC-CCITT is correct

+#### Handling of duplicate metadata in metadata block given the block is valid
+- For a given ID, only the first occurance of the metadata will be used e.g. if there are two FNM metadata fields in the metadata block, only the first (in terms of byte order) will be used

+## Finding reference block
+1. The entire SBX container is scanned using alignment of 128 bytes, 128 is used as it is the largest common divisor of 512(block size for version 1), 128(block size for verion 2), and 4096(block size for version 3)
+  - if any block type is allowed
+    - the first whatever valid block(i.e. valid metadata or data block) will be used as reference block
+  - else
+    - if there is any valid metadata block in SBX container, then the first one will be used as reference block
+    - else the first valid data block will be used as reference block

+## Guessing burst error resistance level
+1. Read sequence numbers of first up to **1 + parity shard count + 1000** blocks
+- if block is valid, record the sequence number
+- else mark the sequence number as missing
+2. Go through level 0 to 1000(inclusive), calculate supposed sequence number at each block position, record number of mismatches for each level
+- if sequence number was marked missing, then it is ignored and checked for mismatch
+3. return the level with least amount of mismatches

 ## Encode workflow
-1. If metadata is enabled, the following file metadata are gathered from file or retrieved from user input : file name, SBX file name, file size, file last modification time, encoding start time
+1. If metadata is enabled, the following file metadata are gathered from file or retrieved from user input
+- file name
+- SBX file name
+- file size
+- file last modification time
+- encoding start time
 2. If metadata is enabled, then a partial metadata block is written into the output file as filler
   - The written metadata block is valid, but does not contain the actual file hash, a filler pattern of 0x00 is used in place of the hash part of the multihash(the header and length indicator of multihash are still valid)
 3. Load version specific data sized chunk one at a time from input file to encode and output(and if metadata is enabled, Multihash hash state/ctx is updated as well(the actual hash state/ctx used depends on hash type, defaults to SHA256)